Lab4US/gpu-short-course/README.md

 sudo docker run -p 8888:8888  -it --gpus all us4useu/ius_gpu_short_course:1.0.0
 ```

-Note: if for some reason you encounter a problem with the installation of CUDA on Linux or for WSL (e.g. your GPU is not supported by WSL), another option might be to use the Miniconda environment on your host machine (see instructions below).
+Note: if for some reason you encounter a problem with installing CUDA Container Toolkit or NVIDIA CUDA on WSL (e.g. your GPU is not supported by WSL), another option might be to use the Miniconda environment on your host machine (see instructions below).

 ### Running jupyter notebooks in Miniconda